Primary Navigation Mobile

 The Yaris Cross is a fantastic family SUV that just happens to have a self-charging hybrid powertrain.
 And, because it’s made by Toyota (who has spent the last two decades meticulously perfecting its hybrid technology), it’s a great system.
 We found that it can yawn out more than 60mpg and it’ll run on electric power alone for anywhere between 60 and 75% of its time on the road.

-It’s also surprisingly good fun to drive.
 The Yaris Cross doesn’t completely filter out all the sensations of the road and its controls are just heavy enough at speed to feel engaging.
 The suspension is on the firmer side, too, but it’s seldom uncomfortable – and that added dash of granite in the dampers helps to make the car feel planted when you thread it down a fast country lane.
-Our biggest criticism is that its cabin is a little dull compared to cars such as the Ford Puma and Mercedes GLA.
+A recent update has given the Yaris Cross slightly more power and more interior technology, too.

 Read our Toyota Yaris Cross review